mendechris/mendechris.github.io/projects/pokeweather.md

   <img width="200px" src="../img/projects/pw3.png" class="img-thumbnail" >
 </div>

-STEM Warrior Hacks (Winter) is an international student-run hackathon open to anyone 13 years and older.
+STEM Warrior Hacks (Winter Dec 31, 2021 - Jan 2, 2022) is an international student-run hackathon open to anyone 13 years and older.
 It is a hands-on event which allows beginner coders to learn new skills and gain first-hand experience in programming in teams.
 This hackathon was open-themed in that teams could create any type of program.
 My team and I decided to create a fun app centered on our favorite game: Pokemon Go.

 For this project, I  was responsible for the backend (server-side) code.
 I used OpenWeatherMap API to access relevant weather data for each zip code .
 I also used PoGo API and PokeApi to retrieve information related to each Pokemon's data such as type, move set, and stats.